bitof-KARTIK/FlickNest/README.md

 ## <span style="color: #00CED1;">📜 License</span>

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to further customize the README as needed.
-Replace the placeholder image URLs with actual screenshots from your application.